emergentworks/curriculum/digital-literacy/digital-security.md

 # Digital Security
+This unit goes over some of the basics for securing your accounts online and browsing the internet safely.
+We recommend reading through these resources before a session and discussing any questions that come up around these topics.

 ## Creating and logging into online accounts
 What is a [username](https://techterms.com/definition/username#:~:text=A%20username%20is%20a%20name,someone%20on%20a%20computer%20system.&text=This%20username%2Fpassword%20combination%20is,enter%20your%20username%20and%20password.) and [password]()?<br>
 [Single sign-on](https://searchsecurity.techtarget.com/definition/single-sign-on): logging into applications using your email account, LinkedIn, Facebook or other profiles